-- Involving parents and carers (please note that Lea Endowed CE's policy is available to parents who may be consulted about its content in general, as well as contacted in Y6 before the more focused sex education programme is taught). - A broad and balanced curriculum, with high quality PSHE and SMSC that promotes tolerance and tackles intolerance. - Giving staff appropriate training and support. - Ensuring that pupils' views are listened to. - Ensuring that everything takes place within an equal opportunity's framework, including sensitive consideration of families' cultural and religious beliefs.
+- Involving parents and carers (please note that Lea Endowed CE's policy is available to parents who may be consulted about its content in general, as well as contacted in Y6 before the more focused sex education programme is taught). - A broad and balanced curriculum, with high quality PSHE and SMSC that promotes tolerance and tackles intolerance. - Giving staff appropriate training and support. - Ensuring that pupils' views are listened to. - Ensuring that everything takes place within an equal opportunity's framework, including sensitive consideration of families' cultural and religious beliefs and including all Protected Characteristics.